- How much umbrella insurance should I have?

 - False arrest

 Let's look at each question with the example of a 45-year-old homeowner in suburban California we'll call Sarah.
-She’s divorced and has two kids, one of which has a driver's license.
+She’s divorced and has two kids, one of whom has a driver's license.
 She carries liability limits of $500,000 on her home insurance policy and $300,000 on her auto insurance policy.
 Below, we'll outline how much umbrella insurance she needs.

 What are your total assets?